Last Updated on 5 days by Shadman

 You can hold the pen holder with the shake hand racket and vice versa.
 Not a few people have their own original way of holding.

-In this article, I will talk about different paddle holding method, how to hold a ping pong paddle also and many more.
+This article will talk about different paddle holding methods, how to hold a ping pong paddle, and many more.

 Kinds of holds(grips) and how to hold them